BaFin Fit-and-Proper 2026: What Financial Institutions Need to Do Now

 What changes in 2026?

-The tightening introduces three key changes:
+The tightening brings three key changes:

 Who is affected?